 Domino’s Pizza shares – Are they good value?

 Moving on from the company to its shares, the following analysis was carried out with the share price at 544p and the FTSE 100 at 6,620.

 Cyclically adjusted PE ratio

 Paying a low price for a company is just as important as buying a good company, and using the average of the last decade’s earnings as a measure of value is a better place to start than the standard PE, which just looks at the market price relative to current earnings.

-However, when you’re looking at high quality, very consistent companies then the current yield is still useful.
-Domino’s Pizza shares currently have a dividend yield of 2.7% while the FTSE 100 manages 3.5%.
+However, when you’re looking at high-quality, very consistent companies, the current yield is still useful.
+Domino’s Pizza shares currently have a dividend yield of 2.7%, while the FTSE 100 manages 3.5%.

 Buy, hold or sell?